-- Resolution Agreement between the Participant organization and NCC Group to resolve the nonconformity in a specified amount of time.
+- Resolution Agreement between the Participant organization and NCC Group to resolve the non-conformity in a specified amount of time.
 NCC Group will validate that the issue has been resolved. - Suspension/Withdrawal of Certification where non-conformities are not resolved in the specified time.
 NCC Group will inform the JOP at this point. - Report to FTC in extreme cases or where otherwise deemed appropriate where non-conformities result in the need to report non-compliance issues to the US enforcement authority.

-NCC Group meets the requirements for both the CBPR and PRP Certification programs.
+NCC Group continues to meet the requirements for both the CBPR and PRP Certification programs.